WDCB: Staff

 The station manager of WDCB is Dan Bindert.
 The music director is Paul Abella.
+The programming operations coordinator is longtime Chicago broadcaster, Scott Childers.
 WDCB is not student-operated, though COD students work at the station.

 WDCB's stable of on-air personalities includes Bruce Oscar, Paul Abella, Orbert Davis, Dee Alexander, Bill O'Connell, and Marshall Vente, all of whom are prominent Chicago-based jazz musicians, along with longtime hosts Leslie Keros, Jay Greene, Matthew Hermes, Jeanne Franks, Bob Signorelli, Dona Mullen, Al Carter-Bey, and Andy Schultz.
 The daily lineup of Abella (mornings), Keros (middays), and Oscar (afternoons) has been intact since late 2019, after the retirement of long-time jazz personality Barry Winograd (who still hosts his early-jazz show When Jazz Was King on Saturday mornings).
 Oscar has been with WDCB since 1992.